richardagalvez/jekyll-now/_posts/2016-10-25-Research Update: 4.md

 ---
 layout: post
-title: Method of images, BBN, NYU fellowship, Entrepreneurship homework, Machine learning astrophysics grant, and computational neuroscience
+title: Method of images, BBN, NYU fellowship, Entrepreneurship homework and Machine learning astrophysics grant
 ---

 Today as usual was exceptionally busy yet again, let's get right to this post!